yenshin/worklife-oldschoolway/README-examinator.txt

+# a full rework as been done here : https://github.com/yenshin/worklife-modern-python

 # note for worklife examinator
 app.env
 	I remove the credential data to not have it in git (test system is often use as an entry point for malicious person)